Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 \subsubsection{Argument for parallelized Osborne}

 The argument for the parallelized variants of Osborne are nearly identical to the arguments for their non-parallelized counterparts, described above.
 Specifically, the main difference for the random and greedy variants is just that in the bounds~\eqref{eq-ove:hell},~\eqref{eq-ove:1}, and~\eqref{eq-ove:2}, the $1/n$ factor is improved to $1$ over the partitioning size $p$.
 The same argument then results in a final runtime that is sped up by this factor of $n/p$.
-The only difference for analyzing the cyclic variant is that here, the analogous coupling relates the first $\Theta(\sqrt{p})$ ``block'' updates in each cycle (of $p$ total updates) to that of the random variant, resulting in a runtime that is slower by a factor of $\sqrt{p}$.
+The only difference for analyzing the Random-Reshuffle Cyclic variant is that here, the analogous coupling argument only gives a slowdown of $p$ rather than $n$.
 Details in \S\ref{sec:par}.